 - Reach the youth of our surrounding community with the Gospel of Jesus Christ.
 We study the Bible in weekly lessons accompanied by discussions.

-Our youth ministry has 6 foundations supporting its vision and guiding its practice.
 We believe our youth ministry should provide clear and biblical teaching, gospel proclamation, practice discipleship, integrated ministry, a friendly and welcoming culture, and parental priority.

 Clear, Biblical Teaching